 Wear sunglasses to protect your eyes from the sun and wind.

 Carry the Right Things

 Bring snacks – Bring along some snacks for energy such as trail mix or bars.
 Hiking will sap your energy, and the cold will drain you even more, so make sure you take in the proper amount of calories.

 Carry emergency clothing – Cold weather hikes can be dangerous if you aren’t prepared for them.
 Always carry extra layers, mittens, a hat, and an emergency blanket in case you get lost or stranded.

 Stay hydrated – Dehydration is just as much of a risk during winter hikes as it is during the summer.
 Make sure to drink plenty of water before, during, and after your hike.
 The cold will make you not feel as thirsty, so it’s essential to self-regulate your water intake so you don’t get dehydrated.
 Don’t use a hydration pack that uses a tube, since this will freeze.
 Instead, carry an insulated water bottle inside your pack, as close to your body as you can, or inside a warm thermos.
-Read this article more information on how to keep your water bottle from freezing.

 Bring warm things to eat and drink, such as a hot beverage in a lightweight thermos.

 Remember your sunscreen – Even though the sun’s rays are weaker in winter, they can still cause skin damage.
 Make sure to apply sunscreen before your hike and reapply it every few hours.